samehav/Third_Eye/index.md

 ![Schematics](Schematics)

 # Code
-This first block is for the armband setup, with the vibrating motor, buzzer, and the 2 buttons.
+This first block is for the armband setup which contains the vibrating motor, the buzzer, and the 2 buttons.

 ```c++
 const int buzzerPin = 4;